hydro-sdk/hydro-sdk.io/blog/2021-04-03-expressing-inexpressible-constant-values.md

 }
 ```

 The `declare` block is what SWID calls a "virtual machine declaration".
-This is a typed description of the environment that the code in the given translation unit expects. "virtual machine declarations" in SWID's Typescript backend and their associated "namespace symbol declarations" that fulfill their expectations in SWID's Dart backend are how SWID expresses API bindings not just for "inexpressible" constant values but for all methods and fields.
+This is a typed description of the environment that the code in the given translation unit expects. "virtual machine declarations" in SWID's TypeScript backend and their associated "namespace symbol declarations" that fulfill their expectations in SWID's Dart backend are how SWID expresses API bindings not just for "inexpressible" constant values but for all methods and fields.
 This binding system will be the subject of a future blog post.

 As seen above, `big` and `little` are expressed as calls to their associated declarations.
 Unfortunately, this scheme prevents the host application from ever being able to tree-shake away the definitions of `big` and `little` but still allows guest code access to these fields.

 Hopefully this problem and its solution was as fun to read about as it was to discover and solve.
 Hydro-SDK is an endless fractal of problems like this.
-Hopefully I’ll be able to make “Adventures in automatically binding Dart to Typescript” a continuing series of posts.
+Hopefully I’ll be able to make “Adventures in automatically binding Dart to TypeScript” a continuing series of posts.